Here in Spain, the fish and seafood is the best in Europe. But how do you know you’re ordering the right fish when the menu is in Spanish?

 - Me puede quitar la espina?
 Can you remove the bones?

 - Me lo prepara en filetes?
-Can you fillet it for me? (i.e. divide the fish into two fillets)
+Can you fillet it for me? (i.e. divide the whole fish into two fillets)

 More fishy terminology!